-Thanks to private donations, the collection of Dutch and Flemish art of the sixteenth and seventeenth was expanded considerably since 1995.
-Important Dutch old master works entered the collection: a mysterious Birth of Christ with Shepherds from Antwerp (around 1510/20), a Way to the hill of Calvary by Herri met de Bles, Lucretia by the master with the parrot and a woman’s head by Frans Floris I.
+Thanks to private donations, the collection of Dutch and Flemish art of the sixteenth and seventeenth centuries was expanded considerably since 1995.
+Important Flemish old master works entered the collection: a mysterious Birth of Christ with Shepherds from Antwerp (around 1510/20), a Way to the hill of Calvary by Herri met de Bles, Lucretia by the Master with the Parrot and a woman’s head by Frans Floris I.

 In addition to painting, the collection also contains around 2500 sheets of Dutch graphic art, among them drawings by Jan van Goyen, Antoni Waterloo and Allaert van Everdingen as well as prints by Hieronymus Cock, Pieter Bruegel the Elder, Rembrandt, Adriaen van Ostade and many others.